Skill Blitz Sale-mobile

 Let us take the case of a customer service center where there are callers handling customer queries.
 You are looking at the average call time and using that as a control parameter.
 You notice that the average call duration is 90 seconds (one and a half minutes).
 This is now your control line.
 You calculate the standard deviation and find it to be 10 seconds.

 Multiplying the standard deviation by 3, you establish limits.
-The control chart would alert you if the average call time went beyond 120 seconds or comes down under 60 seconds.
+The control chart in PMP would alert you if the average call time went beyond 120 seconds or comes down under 60 seconds.
 Since this is the average call time individual calls, and an exceptionally long or short call occasionally will not have much of an impact on the number.

 We look at the values for the entire month of January.
 Then we plot the values on a chart.